Nouf Alhimiary is an emerging photographer whose practice centers on vintage media and antique cameras. She spoke to Teakster.

 What are the challenges of being a female photographer in Saudi Arabia?

 The biggest one that comes to mind is shooting outside.
 Scouting locations is really a daunting experience in Saudi because since I am a woman photographing other women, it’s almost impossible to shoot any of my projects down any random street.
 It has to be planned and the location has to be private, that’s really my only complaint.
 I think the community here is wonderful, the youth are really interested in art and in creative endeavors.

 What plans do you have for your art over the coming year?

 Exploration!
 I think more than anything I’d like to delve into more conceptual works, I’d like to explore themes such as male vulnerability.

-What advice would you give someone about being photographer?
+What advice would you give someone about being a photographer?

-Learn more about Nouf’s work at her website
+Learn more about Nouf’s work on her website